The painful truth of what comes after a knee surgery

 You will need a woman on your side

-Unless you have your mother ready and available to help you, then I strongly recommend that you start slamming some bitches hard in the ass, in order that you get some of them wired to you.
+Unless you have your mother ready and available to help you, then I strongly recommend that you start slamming some girls hard, in order that you get some of them wired to you.
 The only way you can have a woman attached to you is both by giving her a strong lead and by fucking her as good as you can.
 Of course that this might not be enough, as it is also fully dependent on the nature of the girl.

 For instance, if after a couple of bangs she still does not offer herself to cook for you (or worse, refuses it when you ask for it), then let me tell you that you are in the presence of a “modern, independent woman” who will never do shit rather to please herself – so you can already guess the help you would receive in case you were at home incapacitated, desperately looking for help for every small action you can think of.

 All the basic needs and normal stuff will suddenly become a challenge

 In the previous paragraph I talked about you needing some help.
 Well, trust me that will be the case since everything will suddenly become a real challenge!
 Want to go to the toilet?
 First you will need to sit down, then you will never be comfortable with your leg and when you stand up you will have to grab somewhere which you will support your weight.
 Ah, and do not forget to wash your hands, which will take you a couple of minutes more!
 Or maybe you just want to go eat something because you are hungry?
 The process of making a quick sandwich and grabbing a yogurt will now be a never-ending story, as you will need to think about walking to the fridge, grab a plate, look for a knife, bend down to pick up the things and so on.
 So again, please make sure that you will have someone totally ready and available to help you on these small things, otherwise you will have a big problem.